smarter-sh/community/governance.md

 regarding topics that are short-lived or that span multiple SIGs.

-Working groups are primarily used to facilitate topics of discussion that are in scope for Kubernetes but that cross SIG lines.
+Working groups are primarily used to facilitate topics of discussion that are in scope for Smarter but that cross SIG lines.
 If a set of folks in the community want to get together and discuss a topic, they can do so without forming a Working Group.